The Crossroads Project: Rising Tide

 Now in its third season, The Crossroads Project: Rising Tide performance will be presented at the University of North Carolina Asheville at the Ecomusicologies conference.
 Libby Larsen's new work for the FSQ and The Crossroads Project: Great Transitions will be premiered on February 12, 2015.

 For more information about The Crossroads Project, click here.

-Enchanted Modernities: Theosophy and the Arts
+Theosophy and the Arts

-The Fry Street Quartet will perform a concert that explores the connections between music and Theosophy as part of the Leverhulme-funded network Enchanted Modernities: Theosophy and the Arts, 1875-1960.
+The Fry Street Quartet performs a program that explores the connections between music and Theosophy as part of the Leverhulme-funded network Enchanted Modernities: Theosophy and the Arts, 1875-1960.
 This will include rarely heard works from the twentieth-century British composers Cyril Scott and John Foulds.
 Scott found inspiration in the writings of Theosophical Society founder Helena Blavatsky, and Foulds worked for a time on behalf of the Society as director of music at the London headquarters.
 The concert will close with the music of Beethoven, a favourite musical topic in Theosophical journals and one of the composers often celebrated by Theosophists.